 Coombs is a graduate of Yale University and was awarded the Leo Beranek Reporter Training Fellowship at WCVB-TV in Boston.
 Born in Havana, Cuba, she speaks fluent Spanish.

-Riley de León is an Associate Producer for CNBC.
+Riley de León is a Producer for CNBC.
 He graduated from the University of Missouri with a bachelor’s degree in journalism and an emphasis in strategic communications and entrepreneurship.

 Lauren Thomas is a reporter for CNBC in New York covering retail and retail real estate.
 She joined in January 2017 after graduating from the University of North Carolina at Chapel Hill, where she studied Business Journalism and Spanish.
 Thomas previously held internships at CNBC in San Francisco, Bloomberg and TheStreet.
 She was born in South Carolina and is the oldest of five kids.